Summer Undergraduate Research Fellowships

 - Description of qualifications, past experience, or relevant course work

 Proposals lacking a cover sheet, or that do not adhere to the page limits and all requirements will be returned without review.
-Submit a paper copy (with a cover sheet) and an electronic copy of the proposal to the SURF Administrator, Kristy Gonyer, by the deadline noon, Wed, March 6th, 2019.
+Submit a paper copy of your cover sheet and an electronic copy of the proposal to the SURF Administrator, Kristy Gonyer, by the deadline noon, Wed, March 31, 2021.

 Participation in the end of summer poster session is expected upon receipt of any award.